 My buddies and I would buy a train ticket on a weekend for as far away as we thought we could walk back from in a couple of days and we explored this beautiful countryside.
 Picturesque fields, medieval walled villages, quaint country breweries, vineyards stretching over horizons … this area will always be special to me.
 I hope we weren’t too much of a pain in the ass to the locals, though!

 The hiking here is classic — the routes a mixture of farm roads, forest trails, steep grades, and gentle valleys.
 A romantic, picturesque village is never far away.
 There are steep grades that strain the muscles and sweet meanders through vines and flowers that couldn’t be any more picturesque.
-The Steigerwald Panormaweg is a long-distance hiking route (shown on map to right) of nearly 100 miles (160 km) that winds its way between Bamberg and Bad Windesheim.
+The Steigerwald Panormaweg is a long-distance hiking route (shown on map above) of nearly 100 miles (160 km) that winds its way between Bamberg and Bad Windesheim.

 The Steigerwald is a Bavarian State Nature Park meaning that much of its landscape is protected.
 It roughly lies in the triangular area between the cities of Bamberg, Wurzburg, and Nuremberg.
 The Main River is to the North and West, the Regnitz to the East, and the Aisch is to the South.